Jamie's Community Commitment

 Its mission is to raise awareness about local marine biodiversity and promote respect for the ocean environment.
 They greet visitors from all over the world treating them to a very personal view of the fish and invertebrates from our local waters in Clayoquot and Barkley Sounds.

-The Pacific WildLife Foundation is a federal not-for-profit society with charitable status registered in Canada that has been operating for over 30 years.
-The mission of the Pacific WildLife Foundation is to inspire the conservation of coastal and marine ecosystems through scientific inquiry and education.
+The Pacific Wildlife Foundation has been operating for over 30 years with the mission to inspire the conservation of coastal and marine ecosystems through scientific inquiry and education.

 Clayoquot Action is a Tofino-based conservation society committed to protecting the biocultural diversity of Clayoquot Sound.
 Their goals are accomplished through public education, citizen research and monitoring, and advocacy.
 Clayoquot Action stands for democratic rights, Indigenous Rights and the Rights of Mother Earth.